vinayakz/AWS-VPC-and-Networking/VPC and Components.md

    - IGW which allowes you to communicate VPC to internet

  5. **VGW (Virtual Private Gateway)**
-   - VGW it allows you to coonect VPC to on prenises datacenter
+   - VGW it allows you to connect VPC to on on premise datacenter
    - CGW (Customer Gateway)